 At some point in your art-making, you will find yourself before rows and rows of watercolour paint brushes in absolute amazement at the plethora of choices, and you end feeling lost and overwhelmed because of this complexity.

-Before spending your hard-earned money and going into a bit of panic trying to decide which hair, shape, size, and type to get, having a more in depth knowledge of the history and functions of different paint brushes will give you the confidence that you’re choosing and investing on the right brushes for your own specific needs.
+Before spending your hard-earned money and going into a bit of panic trying to decide which hair, shape, size, and type to get, having a more in depth knowledge of the history and functions of different paint brushes will give you the confidence that you’re choosing and investing in the best watercolor brushes for beginners and experts alike.

 A Brief History

 Using tools similar to our modern paint brushes appeared as far back as prehistoric times.
 They were made from a variety of materials such as macerated reed fibers, feathers, human hair, goat, dear, fox, and wolf hair, split palm leaves, sticks, bones, and even wood shavings.
 We can’t pinpoint exactly when the first one resembling the modern brush was created, but we know that it was originally made with animal hair.
 However, present-day brushes are made with animal-free materials yet render better results and a more durable lifetime.

 Ink brush with golden dragon design used by the Wanli Emperor.
 China, 1563-1620